 One essential cog in the machine of a successful e-commerce store is a great blog.

-Blogging has many benefits, but two of the top ones are helping your customers (which helps you) and getting your page ranked higher.
+Blogging has many benefits, but two of the main ones are helping your customers (which helps you and your reputation) and getting your page ranked higher in search results pages.

 It’s entirely possible to run a crafts business entirely from a Facebook page.